openshift/microshift/docs/getting_started.md

 Log into the hypervisor machine using your user credentials.

 Run the following command to install the necessary components for the [libvirt](https://libvirt.org/) virtualization platform and its [QEMU KVM](https://libvirt.org/drvqemu.html) hypervisor driver.
+> **Note for Other Virtualization Platform Users** <br>
+> Implement the virtual machine creation guidelines from [Bootstrap MicroShift](#bootstrap-microshift) using your virtualization platform and apply one of the following configuration steps:
+> * When creating a virtual machine, pass the `inst.ks=...` boot option pointing to the [microshift-starter.ks](https://raw.githubusercontent.com/openshift/microshift/main/docs/config/microshift-starter.ks) kickstart file
+> * After creating a virtual machine, manually execute the configuration steps from the [microshift-starter.ks](https://raw.githubusercontent.com/openshift/microshift/main/docs/config/microshift-starter.ks) kickstart file

 ```bash
 sudo dnf install -y libvirt virt-manager virt-viewer libvirt-client qemu-kvm qemu-img